woedy/zamio_backend/DEPLOYMENT_CHECKLIST.md

    - Push your code to your Git repository
    - Coolify will automatically detect the `nixpacks.toml` file
    - The build process will:
-     - Install system dependencies (ffmpeg, libsndfile1, etc.)
+     - Install Nix system dependencies (ffmpeg, libsndfile1, gcc, libffi)
-     - Install Python dependencies
+     - Install Python dependencies from requirements.txt
      - Run database migrations
      - Collect static files
      - Start with Gunicorn